-Four Days at the Edge of the Desert: My Petra Journal
+Four Days at the Edge of the Desert: A Petra Itinerary

-I'd seen the Treasury in every travel magazine and documentary for years.
-The rose-red facade, the narrow canyon, Indiana Jones.
-I thought I knew what to expect.
-I was wrong by a factor of about a thousand.
+You've seen the Treasury in a hundred travel magazines and documentaries.
+The rose-red facade, the narrow canyon, the Indiana Jones still.
+You walk in thinking you know what to expect.
+Petra will outscale every one of those images by a factor of about a thousand.

 Day 1: The Siq and the Treasury

-Arrived in Wadi Musa by JETT bus from Amman.
-Three hours on the Desert Highway, JOD 11 one-way.
-The bus drops you in the town center, which is ordinary — a Jordanian town of 35,000 people with restaurants, shops, and hotels clustered on a hillside.
+Arrive in Wadi Musa by JETT bus from Amman — three hours on the Desert Highway, JOD 11 one-way.
+The bus drops you in the town center, which is ordinary: a Jordanian town of 35,000 people with restaurants, shops, and hotels clustered on a hillside.
 Nothing prepares you for what's five minutes away.

-I'd bought the Jordan Pass online before arriving (jordanpass.jo) — the 2-day Petra Explorer version for JOD 75 (~$106).
-This includes entry AND waives the JOD 40 visa on arrival fee, making it dramatically better value than buying separately.
+Buy the Jordan Pass online before you arrive (jordanpass.jo) — the 2-day Petra Explorer version runs JOD 75 (~$106).
+It covers Petra entry AND waives the JOD 40 visa-on-arrival fee, which makes it dramatically better value than buying separately.
 Without the pass, a single day at Petra costs JOD 50 — one of the most expensive archaeological sites in the world.

-At the Petra Visitor Centre gate, I showed my pass and entered at 6AM.
-The gate opens at 6AM year-round, and this is the time to arrive.
+Show your pass at the Petra Visitor Centre gate and walk in at 6AM.
+The gate opens at 6AM year-round, and this is the hour to arrive.
 By 9AM, the tour buses descend.

 The walk to the Siq entrance is 800m of gentle downhill through a sandy wadi.
 Then the canyon walls close in.
-The Siq is a 1.2 km natural gorge with walls rising 80 meters on either side.
-It's narrow enough in places that you can touch both walls simultaneously.
+The Siq is a 1.2 km natural gorge with walls rising 80 meters on either side — narrow enough in places that you can touch both walls at once.
 The morning light barely reaches the floor.
 Ancient water channels are carved into the cliff faces.
 Roman-era paving stones peek through the sand.

-I walked slowly.
+Walk slowly.
 Most people rush through to get to the Treasury.
 Don't.
-The Siq itself is extraordinary — the geology, the silence, the way the canyon twists and the sky above becomes a thin blue strip.
+The Siq itself is extraordinary — the geology, the silence, the way the canyon twists and the sky above narrows to a thin blue strip.

 And then the end.
-The walls narrow further, the light shifts, and through a gap maybe 3 meters wide, you see it.
+The walls pinch tighter, the light shifts, and through a gap maybe 3 meters wide, there it is.

 The Treasury.
 Al-Khazneh.
 A 40-meter Hellenistic facade carved directly into the rose sandstone cliff.
 Not built.
 Carved.
 Subtracted from the mountain.

-I stood at the Siq exit for five minutes.
-The facade glowed gold in the early morning light.
-Three other people were there — at 6:40AM, you can have this moment almost to yourself.
+Stand at the Siq exit for five minutes and let it land.
+The facade glows gold in the early morning light.
+At 6:40AM you can have this moment almost to yourself — maybe three other people share it.
 By 10AM, there will be 200 people in the plaza and camel handlers shouting prices.

 No photo does it justice.
 The scale, the color (it shifts from pink to gold to amber depending on the light), and the sheer audacity of carving a 40-meter tomb into solid rock 2,000 years ago.
-I've seen a lot of famous things.
-This one hit differently.
+You've seen a lot of famous things.
+This one hits differently.

 Day 1 spend: JOD 32 (Jordan Pass pre-paid, bus from Amman JOD 11, food JOD 21)